 I was out on my usual run one afternoon on a path in the woods, one week before my flight back to Ireland, when an enormous dog appeared and catapulted towards me rather viciously – I’m a fast runner, but that kind of situation puts you into panic/flight mode, and I tripped and fell off the side of the cliff edging the path.
 It wasn’t like I fell off the side of a mountain or anything, but it was a very steep drop, and I landed badly.
 The pain was excruciating.
 The dog couldn’t reach me where I’d fallen, and I somehow managed to drag myself back to the campsite, bawling my eyes out.

-https://gungrove.com/sfibve0bj By the time we arrived at the hospital I was convinced I’d broken my hip – I knew straight away anyway that something was very, very wrong, and this wasn’t a slight injury or sprain.
+By the time we arrived at the hospital I was convinced I’d broken my hip – I knew straight away anyway that something was very, very wrong, and this wasn’t a slight injury or sprain.
+Personal injury lawyers are experts in handling car accident and slip-and-fall cases.
+In cases of auto accidents, make sure to consult with a Michigan car accident lawyer.
 The x-ray showed no broken bones though, and I left on crutches.
 I arrived in Dublin airport in a wheelchair.
 My Mum was altogether horrified when she saw me, and of course we had a lovely screaming match in the car on the way home.
+People who also need regular medical treatments or therapy because of an injury may need to look for a clinic that utilizes ABA Therapy Billing solutions to make sure that your bills and insurance documents are processed correctly and efficiently.

 I explain the recovery process in more detail in my Youtube video.
 Basically, throughout the following year of physio, the only exercise I could do was cycling or the elliptical.
 Walking was painful, and at the same time I developed gastroparesis and could barely eat.
 Doctors thought I had a stress fracture in my femur, before a specific x-ray showed torn cartilage.
 This was in New York, and I was advised to try more physio before thinking about surgery, as this was a last resort and probably would’t help that much anyway.